Mucositis (Mouth Sores) & Oral Care Tip Sheet

-- Difficulty or pain with eating or swallowing.
+- Have pain or a hard time with eating or swallowing.

 - Weight loss of 5 pounds or more since the mouth sores began.

 Mouth sores generally must heal on their own.
 Continuing to perform good mouth care can help speed the healing process along.
-If mouth pain is interfering with eating and swallowing, your oncologist may prescribe a mouth rinse, which temporarily numbs the mouth or an oral pain medication.
-In addition, if weight loss from poor intake of food and fluids is a concern, you may be referred to a nutritionist.
-If necessary, your oncologist may decide to delay further treatments until the mouth sores have healed.
+If mouth pain is making it hard to eat and swallow, your provider may prescribe a mouth rinse to temporarily numb the mouth, or an oral pain medication.
+If weight loss from poor intake of food and fluids is a problem, you may be referred to a dietician.
+If necessary, your care team may decide to delay further treatments until the mouth sores have healed.

-If you have any questions about mouth sores, or need additional information and direction, ask your doctor or nurse.
+If you have any questions about mouth sores, or need additional information and direction, ask your provider.

 The Oral Cancer Foundation.
 (2020).
 Mucositis.
 Retrieved from https://oralcancerfoundation.org/complications/mucositis/